ahdibiaymen/VIDAL_data_mining/README.md

 	 - select all_matches and merge with output text
 	 - index all occurences in text
 	 - now build concordance to visualize the results
-		 - you can use web browser for better appearance
+		 - you can use a web browser for better appearance
 		 - the results are stored in **corpus-medical_snt\concord.html** file located in the same folder of **corpus-medical.txt**